twilightfades0/digital-garden-jekyll-template/_notes/your-first-note.md

 To link to another note, you can use multiple syntaxes.
 The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).

 - Using the note title: [[a note about cats]]
-- Using the note's filename: [[cats]]
+- Using the note's filename: [[DOGS]]
 - Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]
-- Using the note's filename, with a label: [[cats|link to the note about cats using the note's filename]]
+- Using the note's filename, with a label: [[DOGS|link to the note about cats using the note's filename]]

 In all cases, if the double-bracket link does not point to a valid note, the double brackets will still be shown, like this: [[there is no note that matches this link]].

-Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](/cats){: .internal-link}.
+Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](DOGS.md){: .internal-link}.
 Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).

 Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats">This is a link to the note about cats with HTML</a>.